By clicking “Check Writers’ Offers”, you agree to our terms of service and privacy policy. We’ll occasionally send you promo and account related email

 Words: 1197|Pages: 3|6 min read

 The lack of ethics occurs in companies managed by capitalists who think only of their own profit, having as a priority to enrich themselves no matter what.
-They do not mind using scams, lies to make up results to achieve their goals.
+They do not mind using scams and lies to fabricate results to achieve their goals.
 In 2015, the automobile company Volkswagen was accused by the American government of defrauding pollutant test results in approximately 480,000 vehicles sold in the country.

 In September, the company admitted that 11 million diesel-powered vehicles in models of various brands belonging to the group were adulterated.
-This fraud undermined the image of the German automaker, since the company positioned itself as environmentally conscious, having in a letter of July 2014 to Greenpeace committed to reduce CO2emissions by 2020.
-The company’s shares suffered a sharp fall and Martin Winterkorn resigned as chief executive of Volkswagen.
+This fraud undermined the image of the German automaker, since the company positioned itself as environmentally conscious.
+In a letter of July 2014 to Greenpeace, Volkswagen committed to reducing CO2 emissions by 2020.
+However, the scandal revealed the company's duplicity.
+The company’s shares suffered a sharp fall, and Martin Winterkorn resigned as chief executive of Volkswagen.

 The United States charged the former CEO of Volkswagen with conspiracy and wire fraud for covering the company’s attempt to cheat on U.S. diesel emission tests.
-In a meeting on July 27, 2015, Martin Winterkorn and other senior leaders were informed about these irregularities discovered in the U.S., at this meeting, the former CEO approved the use of the cheating software from U.S regulators.
-Which shows he was completely aware of his unethical behavior, choosing profit over ethics.
+In a meeting on July 27, 2015, Martin Winterkorn and other senior leaders were informed about these irregularities discovered in the U.S. During this meeting, the former CEO approved the use of the cheating software for U.S regulators.
+This clearly demonstrates his awareness of unethical behavior, prioritizing profit over ethics.

-The fraud consisted of a mechanism installed on cars equipped with a diesel engine type EA 189.
-The United States Environmental Agency (EPA) has concluded that the software recognizes when the vehicle is under technical inspection, changes the engine to economy mode and injects chemicals to reduce toxic gas emissions.
-This way, the results of surveys show emissions that would conform to norms.
-But under normal driving conditions, the issue would be up to 40 times higher than the US law allows.
+The fraud involved a mechanism installed on cars equipped with a diesel engine type EA 189.
+The United States Environmental Protection Agency (EPA) concluded that the software recognized when the vehicle was under technical inspection, changed the engine to economy mode, and injected chemicals to reduce toxic gas emissions.
+This manipulation resulted in emission survey results that conformed to norms.
+However, under normal driving conditions, emissions were up to 40 times higher than U.S. law permits.

 Browse our vast selection of original essay samples, each expertly formatted and styled